Colorimetry & Medical Tints

 Dyslexia Action has many local offices where psychologists can assess learning difficulties and specially trained teachers can help to overcome these problems.
 Their website is

-Our qualified dispensing opticians Mike & Nicole have a wealth of knowledge and can advise on medical tints to help with eye conditions such as Macular Degeneration, Glaucoma & Retinitis Pigmentosa.
-They can also advise on how to reduce your chances of early onset of Cateracts and UV damage.
+Our qualified dispensing optician Natasha has a wealth of knowledge and can advise on medical tints to help with eye conditions such as Macular Degeneration, Glaucoma & Retinitis Pigmentosa.
+They can also advise on how to reduce your chances of early onset of Cataracts and UV damage.